 - Click on the Save button.
 The export is visible in the Case Exports section of the Discovery Case page.

 Canceling an eDiscovery Case Export

-While an export is either Pending or In Progress, it is possible to cancel the export using the Cancel Exports button in the toolbar.
+While an export is either Pending or In Progress, it's possible to cancel it using the Cancel Exports button in the toolbar.

 Results from an eDiscovery case can be linked to a previously created Smart Tag.
 This allows specific users to view messages in a secure manner.

 To link an eDiscovery case to a Smart Tag:

 - Click on the Build Discovery Case | Link to Smart Tag menu item.

 - Complete the Link Properties settings as required: